 Schools must be proactive in creating a culture and practices that respect and value all students and foster understanding of gender identity and expression within the school community.
-Creating such an inclusive culture will greatly affect what research shows: that transgender and gender expansive students are at higher risk for being marginalized, victimized, or bullied.
-An inclusive environment will mitigate the bias, misunderstanding, and/or a lack of knowledge about transgender and gender expansive student’s experiences.
+Research shows that transgender and gender expansive students are at higher risk for being marginalized, victimized, or bullied.
+Creating an inclusive environment will mitigate the bias, misunderstanding, and/or a lack of knowledge about transgender and gender expansive student’s experiences.

 Every student is unique and these guidelines do not anticipate every situation that may occur.
 Schools must assess the needs of each student on an individual basis to ensure that they support all students.

 Transgender and gender expansive youth use different words to describe their lives and experiences.
 Some examples include: trans, transgender, genderqueer, non-binary, gender fluid, two-spirit, trans boy, and trans girl.
 The language individuals use may differ based on factors such as geographic location, race, ethnicity, age, country of origin, culture, etc., and may also change over time.

 The individual student is the person who determines their own identity.
 School staff must be sensitive to, and use, the terminology that supports and respects the wishes of the individual student.
 Below is a non-exhaustive list of such terminology.

 Sex Assigned at Birth: A designation a person is assigned at birth and which is recorded on an infant’s birth certificate, if such a certificate exists.
 A New York City birth certificate can include M (male), F (female), or X (non-binary, gender expansive, gender-neutral, etc.).